OfficeDev/office-js-docs-pr/docs/develop/extended-overrides.md

 }
 ```

-## Localizing the extended overrides file
+## Localize the extended overrides file

 If your add-in supports multiple locales, you can use the `ResourceUrl` attribute of the `<ExtendedOverrides>` element to point Office to a file of localized resources.
 The following is an example.